 Inn at Ship Bay

-The Inn at Ship bay is known as the best restaurant on the island.
-They grow almost all their own produce in their greenhouses and orchards, raise their own mangalitsa pigs and oysters and whatever they don’t raise comes locally from the other islands or the Skagit Valley.
-Their fish is all sourced local as well.
-The chef himself is an incredible curator of taste and flavors and the sommelier brings in incredible organic and bio dynamic wines.
+The Inn at Ship Bay is known as the best restaurant on the island.
+They grow almost all their own produce in their greenhouses and orchards, raise their own mangalitsa pigs and oysters, and whatever they don’t raise comes locally from the other islands or the Skagit Valley.
+Their fish is all sourced locally as well.
+The chef himself is an incredible curator of taste and flavors and the sommelier brings in incredible organic and biodynamic wines.
 The service is all fine dining styled so not only is your food amazing, but so is your experience.
 Treat yourself to the best meal of your life with their chef’s tasting menu!

 Roses is a bakery and restaurant combo that serves breakfast and lunch.
-In the bakery side they bake their own bread and pastries as well as have a deli and awesome wine collection.
+On the bakery side, they bake their own bread and pastries as well as have a deli and awesome wine collection.
 The bakery also makes sandwiches ready to go (perfect for that whaling trip!).
-On the cafe side the food is fresh, locally sourced and carries the sort or European influenced vibe from the imported cheeses and wines over on the bakery side.
+On the cafe side, the food is fresh, locally sourced, and carries the sort or European influenced vibe from the imported cheeses and wines over on the bakery side.